MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.62.md

 (ix) We require proof of completion of a bow hunter education course for all archery deer hunting.

-(x) We require annual successful completion of an archery proficiency test with a score of 80 percent or higher for all deer hunt permit holders.

-(xi) We allow hunting only from stands or blinds, or by stalking.
+(x) We allow hunting only from stands or blinds, or by stalking.

-(xii) We prohibit cutting of trees or limbs greater than 1 inch (2.5 centimeters).
+(xi) We prohibit cutting of trees or limbs greater than 1 inch (2.5 centimeters).

-(xiii) We allow hunters with valid limited permits to place hunt stands on trees the day before their hunt segment begins, but they must first check-in at the hunter check station.
+(xii) We allow hunters with valid limited permits to place hunt stands on trees the day before their hunt segment begins, but they must first check-in at the hunter check station.
 They may not enter any hunt unit until 8 a.m., and they must leave the unit by 2 p.m.
 We will disqualify anyone in violation from hunting.

 (4) *Sport fishing.* We allow sport fishing on designated areas of the refuge and subject to the following conditions: